-According to the World Water Assessment Program, today, half the world’s population lives in urban centers, compared to less than 15 percent in 1900.
-The world’s urban areas present unique water management challenges, but they also provide some opportunities.
+According to the World Water Assessment Program, half of the world’s population now lives in cities, up from less than 15% in 1900.
+The world’s metropolitan regions face distinct water management issues, but they also bring some opportunities.

-Many of the world cities are growing exponentially and unchecked development is spawning slum neighborhoods that lack water infrastructures.
-Where proper sanitation is lacking, untreated human waste is disposed of in open ditches, streams, and rivers.
-These waste products are a serious health hazard, and they dramatically increase the spread of waterborne and sanitation-related diseases like diarrhea and parasitic infections.
+Many urban centers around the world are developing at an alarming rate, and unrestrained expansion is generating slum communities devoid of water infrastructure.
+Untreated human waste is disposed of in open ditches, streams, and rivers where basic sanitation is unavailable.
+These waste products are a substantial health risk, and they significantly promote the development of waterborne and sanitation-related disorders such as diarrhea and parasite infections.

-Municipal efforts are often focused on developing community toilet facilities and setting up waste treatment infrastructure, as well as making provisions for clean water supply in neighborhoods where it is lacking.
-In the meantime, those without clean water must still drink.
-Typically they turn to unsafe water, which creates a host of health problems, or pay fees to bottled, trucked, or other private water sellers—at costs many times higher than those of city residents who benefit from piped-water infrastructure.
+Local authority initiatives are frequently focused on creating community toilet facilities and establishing waste treatment infrastructure, as well as ensuring arrangements for clean water supply in underserved districts.
+Those who do not have access to clean water must continue to drink.
+They usually resort to contaminated water, which causes a slew of health issues, or pay fees to bottled, trucked, or other private water sellers—at prices that are several times higher than those of city inhabitants who benefit from piped-water infrastructure.

-Yet, many urban piped-water systems present their own problems.
-Aging or ill-maintained pipes often result in water loss—more than 25 percent in Mexico City, for example—an unacceptable waste of an often-scarce resource.
-And, if pressures in these leaky pipes are low enough, they may be contaminated by inflow of sewage or other untreated water.
+However, many metropolitan piped-water systems have their own set of issues.
+Water loss from aging or poorly maintained pipelines is common—more than 25% in Mexico City, for example—an intolerable waste of an often-scarce resource.
+Furthermore, if the pressures in these defective pipes are low enough, they may be polluted by sewage or other untreated water influx.

-These high population concentrations provide more than just challenges.
-They also offer an opportunity to more efficiently provide clean, treated water to many millions of people who might otherwise be located in difficult-to-serve locations.
-Proper sanitation systems, likewise, may be easier to create and maintain when the distances involved are not prohibitive.
-For these reasons, urban dwellers in much of the developing world are often more likely to have access to clean water and proper sanitation services than their rural counterparts.
+These dense populations present more than simply difficulties.
+They also give a chance to more efficiently supply clean, treated water to many millions of people who might otherwise be in hard-to-reach areas.
+Proper sanitation systems may also be easier to construct and maintain when the distances involved are not prohibitively long.
+For these reasons, urban inhabitants in most of the developing world are often more likely than rural counterparts to have access to clean water and appropriate sanitation facilities.